eh-K/RandomFileViewer/README.md

 View - Opens the file again if you had closed it.

-Refresh - Refreshes directory if you have deleted numerous files.
+Refresh - Refreshes directory if you have added new files.

 Reroll - Simply press ENTER to randomly choose your next file.